StephanAkkerman/axie-manager-bot/README.md

 ## Features
 - Send qr code if a scholar types !qr in the 🤖┃login channel
-- Encrypt private keys using your own fernet key, for extra protection
+- Encrypt test, such as your private key, using the `!encrypt <your private key>` command
 - Give new scholars automatically a role, currently disabled

 ## Dependencies